MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 - [Argon2](https://en.wikipedia.org/wiki/Argon2) is a newer key derivation function and I find it more fun to use.

-- [Bitwarden](https://community.bitwarden.com/t/recommended-settings-for-argon2/50901) and [KeePass](https://keepass.info/help/base/security.html) both use this as their encryption mechanism.
+- [Bitwarden](https://community.bitwarden.com/t/recommended-settings-for-argon2/50901) and [KeePass](https://keepass.info/help/base/security.html) both use Argon2 as their encryption mechanism.

-- [OpenSSL](https://github.com/openssl/openssl/pull/12256) is Argon2 and will reduce the requirements of this script.
+- [OpenSSL](https://github.com/openssl/openssl/pull/12256) is soon supporting Argon2 and will reduce the requirements of this script.